Tips for new sellers!!!

 Materials: Amazon Prime is my bff.
 I spend about $6 for 100 poly mailers.
 Once you grow you may spend a little more but my max is $10 for 100.
 You can get plain ones or fun designs.
 Spend time searching and find a deal!
 I also reuse any materials I get items in that I have purchased.
 I do list this in my bio in case anyone is weird about reused stuff.
 Let’s chat double bagging.
 Again - this article is MY opinion.
 Is it necessary to double bag your items?
 No. Do I recommend it?
 100% YES!!
 I have received items that are wet, big tears in the bag, etc. And for some Mommas, buying gently used clothing is all they can afford, so make it look nice yall!
 Reuse materials to double bag, use a Walmart bag if you have nothing else, or a ziplock.
 I bought clear cellophane bags for cheap on Amazon.

 Extras: Some platforms like you to go over the top and include toys and nonsense.
 This is an app full of Mommas who just want some extra cash to buy the next size up.
 Add a hand written note if you choose and call it a day.
 Because, who doesn’t love that?!
 Yes, some shops use tissue paper and ribbons and stamps and whatnot.
 I am not hating on them.
 I think thats rad.
-But for us hott mess type, double bag, fold neatly, make sure you didn’t miss any flaws, scribble a note or buy a cute roll of thank you stickers to deal your double bag and call it a day.
+But for us hott mess type, double bag, fold neatly, make sure you didn’t miss any flaws, scribble a note or buy a cute roll of thank you stickers to seal your double bag and call it a day.
 I’m a clear bag, thank you sticker, poly mailer, ship next day kinda shop.
 Buyers here just want their items as described and in a very timely fashion.